2022 NCAA Division III men's basketball tournament: Tournament schedule and venues

-Fort Wayne will host the Final Four for the second time, having previously hosted in 2019.
+Fort Wayne hosted the Final Four for the second time, having previously hosted in 2019.
 Fort Wayne was also scheduled to host the Final Four in 2020 and 2021, before those editions of the tournament were canceled due to COVID-19 concerns.

 Qualifying teams

 Automatic bids (44)

 The following 44 teams were automatic qualifiers for the 2022 NCAA field by virtue of winning their conference's automatic bid (except for the UAA, whose regular-season champion received the automatic bid).

 At-large bids (20)

 The following 20 teams were awarded qualification for the tournament field by the NCAA Division III Men's Basketball Committee.
 The committee evaluated teams on the basis of their win–loss percentage, strength of schedule, head-to-head results, results against common opponents, and results against teams included in the NCAA's final regional rankings.